dobleuber/MoviesRatingsBot/README.md

 **Matrix**
 TMDB: 87%
 ```

+## Deployment

+This bot is deployed on https://back4app.com/

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.